coxco96/miami-floods/README.md

-# Mapping and styling geoTIFFs for the web: how was the Miami-Dade flood risk map made?
+# A Journalist's Guide to Mapping and Styling geoTIFFs For the Web

 ## Table of Contents